Connecticut Cats Lost and Found

 New Book published about a traveling Cat

-Book signing on August 20, 2011 at 10:30 at Windsor Locks Libary, 28 Main St., Windsor Locks, CT, by Aurthor Suki R. Kapan of Manchester, Connecticut who will sign copies of her children's book entitled " Around the World with Littlest Cat: Great Britain".
-Details about this see www.sukikaplan.com
+Book signing on August 20, 2011 at 10:30 at Windsor Locks Libary, 28 Main St., Windsor Locks, CT, by Aurthor Suki R. Kapan of Manchester, Connecticut who will sign copies of " Around the World with Littlest Cat: Great Britain".
+Visit www.sukikaplan.com

 When you pet needs IMMEDIATE aid --What to do